microsoft/onnxruntime/docs/tutorials/mobile/superres.md

    }
    ```

-7. Add the readInputImage method
+7. Add a method to read the input image

    This method reads a test image from the assets folder.
 Currently it reads a fixed image built into the application.
 The sample will soon be extended to read the image directly from the camera or the camera roll.